-Third Party Monitoring Organizations will monitor and provide reports on the implementation of the ESMF, based on indicators and timelines agreed with UNICEF and World Bank, these include the UNICEF Third Party Monitoring Agent as well as the Bank's ARTF Monitoring Agent.
+Third Party Monitoring Organizations will monitor and provide reports on the implementation of the ESMF and other ES instruments, based on indicators and timelines agreed with UNICEF and World Bank, these include the UNICEF Third Party Monitoring Agent as well as the Bank's ARTF Monitoring Agent.
 The ARTF MA will conduct independent monitoring of the project including verification of delivery of the respective goods, works and services and implementation of environmental and social standards.